Crossing the Border to Tijuana: Do I Need A Passport?

-Nothing out of the ordinary will occur in secondary inspection, just a few more questions, fingerprints verification, and off you go.
+Nothing out of the ordinary will occur in secondary inspection when crossing the border to Tijuana, just a few more questions, fingerprints verification, and off you go.

 Crossing the border to Tijuana, Mexico by foot is probably your best bet, and it is just as easy to get back home.
 Driving your car into Tijuana will force you to wait hours in the automobile line when going back into the United States, all while watching the pedestrians breeze by into the states.

-Parking your car in a San Ysidro parking lot for about $12 USD a night is what most Americans do to avoid the heavy traffic crossing back into San Diego.
-There are parking lots specifically designed for this right by the famous Plaza De Las Americas.
+Parking your car in a San Ysidro parking lot for about USD 12 a night is what most Americans do to avoid the massive traffic crossing back into San Diego.
+There are parking lots designed explicitly for this right by the famous Plaza De Las Americas.
 We highly recommend this option, especially for those receiving dental treatment in Tijuana.

-Crossing the border is the easy part.
-The San Diego Trolley will leave you right by the entrance into Mexico.
+Crossing the border is the simplest part.
+The San Diego Trolley will leave you right by the entrance to Mexico.
 All you have to do is keep walking straight under the covered walkway and follow the herd until you reach Avenida de la Amistad.
 It is virtually impossible to get lost, and if you do need to ask for directions, you can find comfort in the fact that nearly all people downtown speak or understand English.
 We do not recommend you walk from the border to your destination, which is most likely downtown Tijuana.
-Take a taxi ride to Calle Revolución for less than $5 USD.
+Take a taxi ride to Calle Revolución for less than USD 5.